-I’m a young engineer, basically a science enthusiast who love what he’s doing: study, travel, research…which is nice.
+I’m a young engineer, basically a science enthusiast who love what he’s doing: working, studying, traveling…which is nice.

-I grew up in a small town in Italy, in the north-eastern region of the country, not far from Venice but far enough to be closer to the Alps than to the sea.
-In my town we are just some thousands people, living on the feet of some beautiful hills where vineyards are cultivated since 1500.
+I grew up in a small town in Italy, in the north-eastern region of the Country, not far from Venice but far enough to be closer to the Alps than the sea.
+In my town we are just few thousands people, living on the feet of some beautiful hills where vineyards are cultivated since 1500.

-My father taught me that in life is fundamental to be ready to face this ever-changing world, it’s its nature to evolve and we need to adapt; in the meanwhile my mother’s love for teaching induced my enthusiasm for learning.
+My father taught me that one needs to be always ready to face life challenges, giving me the grit to keep working on my skills; in the meanwhile my mother’s love for teaching induced my enthusiasm for learning.